Refractory Period: What Is It, Its Duration and How To Shorten It?

 Both men and women go through a stage called the “refractory period” after orgasm.
 At this point, their bodies “recover” from the pleasure of sexual activity and go back to how they were before.
 When a man goes through a refractory period, his penis gets soft again.

-A man can’t get an erection during the refractory time.
-This kind of reaction is called a physiological refractory period, and it means that a person can’t have sex again because their body won’t let them.
+Nothing can get a man erection during the refractory time.
+This kind of response is known as a physiological refractory period, and it implies that an individual can’t have sex again because his or her body won’t allow him or her.

 You will be interested on: Sexologist in Victoria